wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 {% include _toc.html %}

-This tutorial describes how to make use of Terminal to make your life easier and less frustrating.
+<a href="https://wilsonmar.github.io/mac-osx-terminal">This tutorial</a> describes how to make use of Terminal to make your life easier and less frustrating.

 What Apple calls the Terminal is a Bash shell.